 (C) 61 or more days late: 20% of annual fee.

 (d) Failure to pay fees.
-Registration is automatically terminated upon failure to pay annual fees within 90 days of invoice by the Department, unless prior arrangements for payment have been approved in writing by the Department.
+Registration is automatically terminated upon failure to pay annual fees within 90 days of invoice by DEQ, unless prior arrangements for payment have been approved in writing by DEQ.

 (5) Recordkeeping.
 In order to maintain registration, owners and operators of air contaminant sources registered pursuant to section (2) of this rule must maintain records required by the approved environmental performance program under section (3) of this rule.
 The records must be kept on site and in a form suitable and readily available for expeditious inspection and review.

 (6) Revocation.
-The Department may revoke a registration if a source fails to meet any requirement in OAR 340-210-0110.
+DEQ may revoke a registration if a source fails to meet any requirement in OAR 340-210-0110.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.